 - Effective July 1, 2021, the new law required that organizations with adoptable companion animals spay/neuter before adoption.
 This includes both governmental and private entities, including rescue organizations.

 - An animal may be exempt from this requirement if a veterinarian determines the animal’s health does not allow for the safe administration of a spay-neuter procedure.
+Please refer to Indiana Code 15-20-4 for more information.
 In such instances, the adopter makes a deposit of $75 to the animal care facility before adoption.
 This deposit is held by the animal care facility in a separate account and shall be returned to the depositor within 120 days if the spay-neuter procedure has been completed OR forfeited to the bureau of motor vehicles if the procedure is not completed.

 - You can find Indiana Code 15-20-4 in its entirety here.